 The first time for everything is always the most exciting one, right?
 However, choosing a perfect vehicle for your road trip around Australia for the first time can be little overwhelming.
 RVs?
 Motorhomes?
 Campervans?
 Trailers?
 What do these names mean?
 Which one is better?

 What type of vehicle should you choose for your epic Australian adventure?
+How to choose a vehicle for road trip around Australia?

 What is what?